-A participant is enrolled in either Self-Directed Services or Traditional Services, will obtain a Coordinator of Community Services (CCS) that will support the participants, legal guardian, or designated representative (as applicable) and their families, with all of their complexity, strengths, and unique abilities to achieve self-determination, independence, productivity, integration, and inclusion in all facets of community life across the lifespan.
+A participant is enrolled in either Self-Directed Services or Traditional Services, will obtain a Coordinators of Community Services (CCS) that will support the participants, their families, and legal guardian, or designated representative (as applicable) with all of their complexity, strengths, and unique abilities to achieve self-determination, independence, productivity, integration, and inclusion in all facets of community life across the lifespan.
 This includes learning about options under the DDA's Self-Directed Service Model, planning for the participant's future, and accessing needed services and supports.
-The CCS promotes services that are planned and delivered in a manner that are timely executed to meet the participant's needs as stated in his/her PCP, encourages self-sufficiency, health and safety, meaningful community participation, and the participant's desired quality of life.
+The CCS promotes services that are planned and delivered in a manner that encourages self-sufficiency, health and safety, meaningful community participation, and the participant's desired quality of life.